 1. Increase available storage without removing photos.

-The iPhone's capability to capture stunning, vibrant photographs at a 12MPx resolution and videos at a 4K resolution has been one of the factors that have contributed to the device's appeal.
+The iPhone's capability to capture stunning, vibrant photographs at a 12MPx resolution and videos at a 4K resolution has contributed to the device's appeal.

 2. Save the Relatively Small Space on iCloud.

-You could get 20GB of additional iCloud storage for $0.99 (Rs.
-60) each month if you need extra space.
+If you need extra space, you could get 20GB of additional iCloud storage for $0.99 (Rs.
+60) each month.
 Why not instead reduce their size before uploading them to iCloud?
 On your iCloud storage space, this can free up a significant amount of memory.

 3. Increase your device's speed.

 Since there isn't much personal information on your device when you initially purchase it, you can imagine how quickly your iPad or iPhone performs.
 Your iPhone or iPad will run faster once you condense your iPhone images and free up more iPhone memory, even though your smartphone might not operate as quickly as a brand-new one.

 How To Compress The Size Of Photos Using Shrink.media On Your iPhone